Livanjoel/obsidian/git version-control/Stage.md

 #git #note
-The stage is a property given to the files in git allowing he track changes in staged files the commits require the file be staged for be commited
+The stage is a property given to the files in git allowing he to track changes in staged files the commits require the file be staged for be commited

 Syntax